Mobile learning

 Valamis Mobile learning app - screenshot with lessons user can download

-How to make Mobile Learning engaging?
+How to make mobile learning engaging?

 To make the most of mobile learning, there are two techniques that are particularly effective, microlearning and gamification: